 It would provide a democracy that strives to create opportunities for all members of a population to make meaningful contributions to decision-making, and seeks to broaden the range of people who have access to such opportunities.
 This is not the case with the current political paradigm.

-Having citizen initiatives included in the Irish Constitution would complement our political system.
+Having Citizen Initiatives included in the Irish Constitution would complement our political system.
 It would provide a safeguard for legislation made by any government against the will of the people.
 Ireland is a modern, educated nation.
 Citizen Initiatives would not weaken our democracy.
 On the contrary, it would begin a shift towards a democracy where government worked with the people rather than working for the people.

 Introducing this process in lieu of the Irish political system would significantly enhance political decision-making and democracy in Ireland.
 It would allow Irish citizens to engage and participate in the decision-making of the country if they wish to do so.

-2a) Public Power to VETO legislation
+2a) Citizen Initiatives to Veto legislation

-As outlined, the introduction of Citizen Initiatives would provide citizens with the power to VETO government legislation.
+As outlined, the introduction of Citizen Initiatives would provide citizens with the power to Veto government legislation.

 Currently, in Ireland, political parties use the party whip to ensure its members do what they are told by the party irrespective of the wishes of the people.
-If the introduction of Citizen Initatives were implemented in Ireland, it would create accountability from elected representatives.
+If the introduction of Citizen Initiatives were implemented in Ireland, it would create accountability from elected representatives.
 Instead of having no say between elections, the people become the whip for all elected political parties and politicians.

 It is likely that at some point you have been dissatisfied with some aspect of Irish society and thought to yourself “Why hasn’t someone done something about that”.
 The power to initiate new legislation and constitutional amendments would provide you as a citizen with a process to do something that is subsequently written into law.

-3) Revision of the current Referendum process
+3rd Improvement: Revise of the current referendum process

 If Ireland introduced Citizen Initiatives to the Irish Constitution, the referendum process should also be revised and improved.
 For example: